Envisioning West Reno’s Transformation

 Reno Needs a Plan

-What if the City could motivate Jacobs to sell to builders or joint venture with them on some of the empty lots and Reno could develop a plan to attract office space developers and Bay Area startup companies and bring higher-paying jobs to Reno?
+What if the City could motivate Jacobs to sell to builders or form a joint venture with them on some of the empty lots, and Reno could develop a plan to attract office space developers and Bay Area startup companies, thereby bringing higher-paying jobs to Reno?

 It would take a coordinated effort.
-Jacobs could provide land at a discount or provide lease subsidies for startups and growing tech firms and deliver on their promise to redevelop the area.
+Jacobs could provide land at a discount or offer lease subsidies for startups and growing tech firms, and deliver on their promise to redevelop the area.

 Reno could incentivize the development of office space & tech hubs by offering reduced business license fees for developers who build office space and to companies that relocate.